mavlink/mavlink-devguide/en/guide/mavlink_version.md

 Therefore these radios can alternatively confirm their *MAVLink 2* compliance by emitting `RADIO_STATUS` in v2 message format after receiving the first MAVLink v2 frame.

+## Versions and Signing

+The supported MAVLink library implementations enable different MAVLink versions on a per-channel basis, where a *channel* refers to a particular link in/out of a MAVLink system or component (e.g. a serial port or UDP port).

+As a result, all [connections](../services/heartbeat.md) to other components over a particular channel must share the same MAVLink version.
+If a system is using signing, then all connections via the same channel must also be signing messages with the same key.

+> **Note** A system cannot use a single channel to connect to signed MAVLink 2 systems, unsigned MAVLink 2 systems, and/or MAVLink 1 components.

+Currently most MAVLink networks are configured to use unsigned MAVLink 2 messages.
+MAVLink 1 is primarily used to allow autopilots to connect to legacy MAVLink peripherals, and this is done via a separate channel.
+Signed networks will need to use a further separate channel to connect to other signed systems.

+The next section explains how a system/channel should negotiate the version to use.

 ## Negotiating Versions {#negotiating_versions}

 Vehicle and GCS implementations will support both *MAVLink 1* and *MAVLink 2* for quite some time.